Why I Run Natural Rubber Tubes On My Dirt Bike

 Test Results

 What did we prove by torturing this tube?
 It’s very resilient.
-After the truck test, it maintained its original shape, albeit with a few gaps.
+After the truck test, it maintained it’s original shape, albeit with a few gaps.

 Why I Run Natural Rubber Tubes - snapped tube back in shape